Personal profile

 Biography

-Dr Elizabeth Thomas is a post-doctoral research fellow who gained her PhD in Cognitive Neuroscience (2019) and a Bachelor of Biomedical Science (Hons)/Bachelor of Science (2014) from Monash University.
-Elizabeth has authored or co-authored one invited book chapter and 15 publications in high-ranking journals, and has presented her research at >30 national and international conferences in the areas of mental health, sex hormones and/or cognition.
-She has a passion for research in infertility and women’s mental health, and her research aims to better understand mood fluctuations across abnormal menstrual cycles in women suffering with infertility.
+Dr Elizabeth Thomas is a post-doctoral Early Career Research Fellow who gained her PhD in Cognitive Neuroscience (2019) from Monash University.
+She has authored or co-authored one invited book chapter and >25 publications in high-ranking journals, and has presented her research at >30 national and international conferences in the areas of mental health, brain stimulation and/or cognition.
+Her research aims to explore how we can improve cognitive sypmtoms using non-invasive brain stimulation techniques such as Transcranial Magnetic Stimulation (TMS).
+In addition to her Research Fellow role, she is also the manager of the Brain Stimulation Lab at the Monash Alfred Psychiatry research centre (MAPrc).

 Monash teaching commitment